Get News & Updates Directly To Your Inbox

 What all can you do to protect yourself from colon cancer?
 Start with these five things, says the Mayo Clinic.

 1. Get a Colon Cancer Screening The growing number of people getting preventive screenings has brought the colorectal cancer death rates down.
 That shows that screening really does work.
 The Centers for Disease Control and Prevention and the U.S. Preventive Services Task Force recommend that everyone 45 to 75 years old get a screening.
 If you have certain health problems or a family history of colon cancer, your doctor may want to start testing you for colon cancer earlier.
+Learn about the different options for colon cancer screening.

 2. Move Your BodyExercise offers many benefits, from helping your heart to managing your weight.
 Research shows it may also lower your chance of getting some types of cancer, like colon cancer.
 A good goal is 30 minutes of moderate exercise on most days.